fuddle-io/fuddle-go/README.md

 ![CI Workflow](https://github.com/fuddle-io/fuddle-go/actions/workflows/main.yaml/badge.svg)

-A Go SDK for the [Fuddle](https://github.com/fuddle-io/fuddle) service registry, which applications use to subscribe to registry updates and register local members.
+A Go SDK for the [Fuddle](https://github.com/fuddle-io/fuddle) service registry, which applications use to register members and discover members in the cluster.

 # Usage